microsoftgraph/ios-swift-faceapi-sample/Readme.md

     ```

 1. Open **ios-swift-faceAPIs-with-Graph.xcworkspace**.
 1. Open the **Application/ApplicationConstants.swift** file.
 Replace `YOUR CLIENT ID` with the application ID of your app registration.
-Replace `ENTER_SUBSCRIPTION_KEY` with your Face API key.
+1. Replace `ENTER_SUBSCRIPTION_KEY` with your Face API key.
+1. Replace `YOUR_FACE_API_ENDPOINT` with the endpoint for your Face API cognitive service.
+See the [Azure documentation](https://docs.microsoft.com/azure/cognitive-services/face/quickstarts/curl#face-endpoint-url) for details.
 1. Run the sample.
 You'll be asked to connect/authenticate to a work account and you'll need to provide your Office 365 credentials.
 Once authenticated you'll be taken to the photo selector controller to select a person to identify and a photo to identify from.

 ## Code of Interest